bmFtZQ/edge-frfox/README.md

 ---

 ### Remove extra space at the top of the window
-Removes the extra space at the top of the window when not maximised.
+Removes the additional space at the top of the window above the tabs that appears when the window is not maximised.
+Enabling this will cause the tabs to touch the top edge of the window at all times.

 `uc.tweak.disable-drag-space`